RebelToolbox/RebelDocumentation/tutorials/plugins/running_code_in_the_editor.rst

 Try it out
 -----------

-Add a ``Sprite`` node to your scene and set the texture to Godot icon.
+Add a ``Sprite`` node to your scene and set the texture to Rebel icon.
 Attach and open a script, and change it to this:

 .. tabs::
  .. code-tab:: gdscript GDScript